zouvier/COVID-19-HEAT-MAP/README.md

 Heat map of covid 19, further detail to be added as time continues

 TODO: - allow user to change the date of the depicted data through the web page

-      - add chloropeth to the map to help depict which countries are faring the worst with Covid 19
+DONE: - add chloropeth to the map to help depict which countries are faring the worst with Covid 19